wangdedi1997/Disentanglement-Beta-FactorVAE/README.md

 $x_1'=-(x_1-x_2)/\sqrt{2}+\epsilon$

 ### Algorithm
-Based on the paper Disentangling by Factorising (Kim & Mnih, 2018) [https://arxiv.org/pdf/1802.05983.pdf](https://arxiv.org/pdf/1802.05983.pdf), our target of object function is
+In this project, I studied the performance of FactorVAE, proposed in the paper Disentangling by Factorising (Kim & Mnih, 2018) [https://arxiv.org/pdf/1802.05983.pdf](https://arxiv.org/pdf/1802.05983.pdf), on the two toy models.
+A small revision is made in the object function: a hyper-parameter $\beta$ is added to change the bottleneck capacity.
+Thus, our object fuction is
 $L=-\frac{1}{N}\sum\limits_{i=1}^{N}\left[E_{q(z|x^i)}[logp(x^i|z)]+\beta KL(q(z|x^i)||p(z))\right]+\gamma KL(q(z)||\bar{q}(z))$

+Here, the total correlation of latent variables is also estimated using the density ratio trick as FactorVAE did.